ekozynin/terraform-aws-domain-redirect/README.md

-Creating domain redirect, with Cloudfront and S3 bucket
+Terraform module to create a domain redirect, using Cloudfront and S3 bucket.